AIgen/df-posthoc-calibration/README.md

 The library was developed on a UNIX system using `Python 3.9.1`, but it should work with other versions of Python3.
 The only other dependency is the library `numpy`.
 Running the illustrative examples (`.ipynb` files) requires Jupyter Notebook and two additional libraries, `scikit-learn` and `matplotlib`.

 ## Top-label calibration
+Top-label calibration is a practically useful adaptation of confidence calibration [[7]](https://arxiv.org/abs/1706.04599); see the paper [[1]](https://arxiv.org/abs/2107.08353) for further details.
 The class `HB_toplabel` in `calibration.py` implements top-label histogram binning.
 To use this class, first load or compute the following two objects:
 - `base_probs`: an `N X L` matrix (2D `numpy` array) of floating point numbers, storing the predicted scores for each of the `N` calibration points for each of the `L` classes, using an arbitrary base model
 - `true_labels`: an `N` length vector (1D `numpy` array) with values in `{1, 2, ..., L}`, storing the true labels for each of the `N` calibration points